-This section was originally included in the Project Smoot existing metrics report (Mozilla internal link).
+This section was originally included in the Project Smoot existing metrics report (Mozilla internal link); the DTMO version has been updated to reflect changes to the data platform.

-The blocklist is a mechanism for informing Firefox clients about malicious add-ons, DLLs, and other extension content that should be blocked.
-The blocklist also notes when hardware acceleration features should be avoided on certain graphics cards.
-To be effective, the blocklist needs to be updated on a faster cadence than Firefox releases.
+The blocklist was a mechanism for informing Firefox clients about malicious add-ons, DLLs, and other extension content that should be blocked.
+The blocklist also noted when hardware acceleration features should be avoided on certain graphics cards.
+To be effective, the blocklist needed to be updated on a faster cadence than Firefox releases.

 The blocklist was first implemented in 2006 for Firefox 2, and reported the app ID and version to the blocklist server.